 The Cost Issue

-Now the local healthcare center finalized a flyer with correct messaging, and is ready to print and make a splash within the local community.
+OK, so now the local healthcare center has finalized a beautiful flyer with correct messaging, and is ready to print and make a splash within the local community.
 What next?

-Finding an established and cost-effective printer is difficult.
-As mentioned earlier, many times the local clinic just sends the artwork to the first printer it finds on Google, without regard for cost or reputation.
+Finding an established and cost-effective printer is easier said than done.
+As mentioned earlier, many times the local clinic will just sent the artwork to the first printer they find on Google, with no regard for cost or reputation.
 This is what commonly leads to exorbitant pricing and poor quality.
-But there is a solution.
+Of course, there is a solution.

-Many healthcare brands are turning to supply chain marketing solutions providers to handle the sourcing and procurement process.
-These companies often provide automated bidding systems with approved vendors that result in the best combination of pricing, quality and speed to market.
-These vendors are not limited to printers, but can include companies such as promotional item distributors.
-What may be a good thing to hand out with flu shot flyers?
+Many healthcare brands are turning to supply chain-marketing solutions providers to handle the sourcing and procurement process.
+These companies often provided automated bidding systems with approved vendors that result in the best combination of pricing, quality, and speed-to-market.
+These vendors are not limited to printers, however, but also include companies such as promotional item distributors.
+What might be a good thing to hand out with the flu-shot flyers?
 Hand sanitizer.
-Maybe the local healthcare provider wants to hand out these hand sanitizers with its logo and address on the side?
+Maybe the local healthcare provider wants to hand out these hand sanitizers with their logo and address on the side?
 Not a problem.
-An automated bidding system ensures that promotional items are turned around as fast and efficiently as possible.
+An automated bidding system ensures that the promotions items are turned around as fast and efficiently as possible.
 This allows local brands to fully maximize their marketing and advertising efforts.

 Shipping is the final piece of the marketing material process, and as many companies know, it’s not cheap.
 However, a brand’s printed materials and promotional items can be stored in centralized warehousing locations around the country, ensuring that materials don’t need to be shipped coast to coast or require overnight delivery to make its mark.